The Sixth Shore project 2009-2012

-What The Sixth Shore endeavours to do is to pull these issues together, weaving multiple stories and ideas to critically interrogate the potential futures of Lake Clifton, to arrive at the sixth and final shore of the work’s title.
+What The Sixth Shore endeavoured to do was to pull these issues together, weaving multiple stories and ideas to critically interrogate the potential futures of Lake Clifton, to arrive at the sixth and final shore of the work’s title.

 Shore 1: thrombolitic time